Chart Color Schemes

 Highland Park features high concentrations of family households, with a lower-than-average median household size

 Family households account for 77.5% of all households, including 34.0% couples with children, 30.1% couples without children, and 12.5% single parent families.
-Non-family households constitute the remaining 22.5%, with lone person households at 19.0% and group households comprising 3.1%.
+Non-family households constitute the remaining 22.5%, with lone person households at 19.0% and group households comprising 3.1% of the total.
 The median household size is 2.7 people, which is smaller than the Rest of Qld average of 2.8.

 Frequently Asked Questions - Households